lawiz22/AI-Lawiz-Media-Gen/README.md

-# Lawiz's AI Media Generator v1.50
+# LAWIZ'S Media Generator v1.50

-Welcome to Lawiz's AI Media Generator, a powerful and versatile web application designed for creating stunning images and videos using state-of-the-art AI models.
+Welcome to LAWIZ'S Media Generator, a powerful and versatile web application designed for creating stunning images and videos using state-of-the-art AI models.
 This tool provides a unified interface to interact with both Google's Gemini API and a self-hosted ComfyUI backend, offering a wide range of creative possibilities for both novice and advanced users.

 ## Key Features